A chronology of key events:

 1914 - A Bosnian Serb student, Gavrilo Princip, assassinates the Austrian archduke Franz Ferdinand in Sarajevo.
 This precipitates World War I.

 1918 - Austria-Hungary collapses at the end of the war.
 Bosnia-Herzegovina becomes part of the Kingdom of Serbs, Croats and Slovenes.

 1941 - Bosnia-Herzegovina annexed by pro-Hitler Croatian puppet state.
 Thousands of Serbs, Jews and Gypsies are sent to the death camps.

 1945 - Bosnia-Herzegovina liberated following campaign by partisans under Tito.

 1945-1991- Bosnia is part of Socialist Federal Republic of Yugoslavia.

-1991 - Following collapse of communism, nationalists win first multi-party elections and form coalition government despite having conflicting goals: Muslim nationalists want centralised independent Bosnia, Serb nationalists want to stay in Belgrade-dominated rump Yugoslavia, Croats want to join independent Croatian state.
+1991 - Following collapse of communism, separatists win first multi-party elections and form coalition government despite having conflicting goals.

 1992 - Croat and Muslim nationalists form tactical alliance and outvote Serbs at independence referendum.

 War breaks out and Serbs quickly assume control of over half the republic.
-Ethnic cleansing is rampant in the newly proclaimed Serb Republic but also widespread in Muslim and Croat-controlled areas.
+Killings and deportations are rampant in the newly-proclaimed Serb Republic, but also widespread in Muslim and Croat-controlled areas.